KCCR-FM

 KCCR-FM (104.5 FM) is a radio station licensed to Blunt, South Dakota, serving the Pierre, South Dakota market.
-KCCR-FM began transmitting on June 13, 2014.
-The station airs an active rock music format, and is owned by Riverfront Broadcasting LLC.
+The station airs an active rock format, and is owned by Riverfront Broadcasting LLC.
+KCCR-FM is branded "Capital City ROCK 104.5".

+History

+KCCR-FM first signed on the air on June 13, 2014.
+The station is licensed to Blunt but serves the greater Pierre market with a strong signal.

+The station is owned by Riverfront Broadcasting LLC, a Yankton, South Dakota company that also owns KCCR (AM) and KLXS-FM in the Pierre area.